MikeDigitize/lazy/README.md

   resolved: <Boolean>
 }

-// image element above would produce a single source
+// an image element would have a single source
 src: 'images/my-lazy-load-image.png'

-// picture element above would produce an array of sources
+// a picture element would have an array of sources
 src: ['images/my-lazy-picture-large.png', 'images/my-lazy-picture-med.png', 'images/my-lazy-picture-small.png']
 ```

-### Lazy Events
+### Lazy events

 An event listener listening for a `lazyload` event is bound to each element upon initialisation.